thrackle-io/rules-engine/docs/userGuides/ruleProcessor/RULE-PROCESSOR-DIAMOND.md

 ### Diamond Pattern

 The diamond pattern allows the protocol to upgrade, add new features and improvements through the use of a proxy contract.
 New facet contracts can be deployed and connected to the diamond via a specialized function called diamondCut.
-New rules and improvements allow the protocol to grow while maintaining address immutability with the proxy contract.
-Application manager and handler contracts will only need to set the address of the diamond proxy at deployment, without having to worry about that address changing overtime.
+New facets and functions allow the protocol to grow while maintaining address immutability with the proxy contract.
+Calling contracts will only need to set the address of the diamond proxy at deployment, without having to worry about that address changing overtime.
 #### *[ERC 2535: Diamond Proxies](https://eips.ethereum.org/EIPS/eip-2535)*

 ### Functions